 U.S. Secretary of State Henry Kissinger arrived in Jerusalem on Thursday (21 august) amid strict?

-U.S. Secretary of State Henry Kissinger arrived in Jerusalem on Thursday (21 august) amid strict security precautions but apparently confident of securing a new interim peace agreement between Israel and Egypt.
+Background: U.S. Secretary of State Henry Kissinger arrived in Jerusalem on Thursday (21 august) amid strict security precautions but apparently confident of securing a new interim peace agreement between Israel and Egypt.

 Dr. Kissinger said on arrival at Ben Curion Airport, near Tel Aviv, that since the breakdown of his previous peace bid in March, both sides had made concessions.
 He said it should be possible to bring to a close "this phase of diplomacy in the Middle East".